 While you are suffering, you may fall into a depression because there are simply things that you just cannot do as well as you used to anymore.
 Memories of the accident, how your life may have flashed before your eyes, and the entire trauma can drain you emotionally and you may be compensated for emotional distress.
 In cases like these, because emotional pain is harder to prove, if you seek professional advice in the form of a therapist of some sort, it could be easier to prove in court.

 Just because general damages are harder to prove does not mean you do not deserve to be compensated for them.
-Should you or someone you know be a victim in a personal injury case, speak with a personal injury attorney, like a personal injury attorney in Dekalb, GA, to first see what legal options you have, then to see what damages you or your loved one can be compensated for.
+Should you or someone you know be a victim in a personal injury case, speak with a personal injury attorney, like a personal injury attorney in Atlanta, GA, to first see what legal options you have, then to see what damages you or your loved one can be compensated for.
 Dealing with all of the physical and emotional stress that comes from a personal injury case is a lot on anyone; you do not have to do it alone.
 Contact a personal injury attorney as soon as possible to begin building a case.

 Thanks to the law office of Andrew R. Lynch, P.C. for their insight into what constitutes as general damages in a personal injury lawsuit.